Research outdoors with an AI Robot

 Partners

-The fellowship is a collaboration with the Cooperative AI Foundation, PIBBSS, The AI Initiative at UCT and AI Safety South Africa.
-We build on PIBBSS fellowship methodology with CAIF research oversight.
-This initiative serves as both a talent pipeline and research direction-setting mechanism for the University of Cape Town's emerging AI Safety Hub.
+The fellowship is a collaboration between the Cooperative AI Foundation (CAIF), Principles of Intelligent Behavior in Biological and Social Systems (PIBBSS), The AI Initiative at the University of Cape Town (UCT) and AI Safety South Africa (AISSA).
+AISSA is driving this project, and building on PIBBSS fellowship methodology with CAIF research oversight.
+This initiative serves as both a talent pipeline and research direction-setting mechanism for UCT's emerging African AI Safety Hub.
+This initiative is funded by the AI Safety Tactical Opportunities Fund and the Cooperative AI Foundation.

 Partnership illustration featuring anthropomorphic monkeys in a natural landscape